 This is thanks, primarily, to two things: First, the market has historically trended upward over the long term.
 And second, the power of compounding.
-That’s what happens if your investments earn money, and then that money earns you even more money.
+That’s what happens when your investments have the chance to earn money, and then that money has the chance to earn you even more money.
 And so on.

 So historically, the most successful approach to investing has been to tune out all the noise about “hot stocks” and predictions about what the markets will or will not do.
 Instead, invest consistently, a bit out of every paycheck, with an eye on the long term.

 The best time to invest is yesterday?
 But what if I’d done that, and then the market crashed today?
 Or what if tomorrow’s stock prices ended up being even better?
 How do you know that yesterday is best???

 Well, that’s the point ... we don’t know.
 BUT neither do the guys on TV.
 And neither did Alex.
 And neither do people who are literally paid to predict it.
 Nobody can know what’s going to happen with the stock market or the economy — everyone’s just guessing.
 They’re trying to “time the market.”

 What does it mean to time the market?

 You may have heard the phrase “buy low and sell high.”
 It means trying to buy a stock when its price is at the lowest point and then sell it when the price is at the highest point.

 If you could successfully buy low and sell high over and over again, consistently, then your returns (aka the money they made) would be preeeeetty impressive.
 Probably better than what you’d have made if you’d just left your portfolio alone.
 You’d “beat the market.”